 You should probably use the restroom on the plane if you need to spritz yourself.
 Use sparingly and spend some time in the restroom to let the plane's ventilation system cycle out the odor.
 You can wash it off with water and a towel if you get any on your skin.
 In reality, we may not be aware of strong odors on our bodies, but others certainly will.
 You should think about this before you start spraying

-Any scented items, including perfume, are permitted through airport security checkpoints around the globe.
+Fragrances can be brought through airport security checkpoints in nearly every country.
 Perfume, however, must be in 3-milliliter increments at virtually all airports (that don't have the new 3D scanners).
 All other liquids, gels, and aerosols should also be placed in 4 oz (100 ml) bottles and placed in a clear, resealable 1 liter bag.
 This toiletry bag must also be removed from carry-on luggage and deposited in a designated security screening area bin.

-Remember that in India, any toiletries you pack in your carry-on must be intended for use during the flight.
+All toiletries carried in India's carry-on bags must be intended for use during the flight.
 If you are flying to, from, or through India, or if your flight includes a stop in India, we recommend stowing any perfumes you plan to bring in your checked baggage.

 Perfume is usually not allowed in checked luggage.
 Perfume can be quite pricey, and since expensive items have a higher propensity to go "missing" from checked luggage, we advise against putting it there.
 That is especially true if your flight will take you over developing nations.
 Perfumes are a common target for thieves in airports.